joshf67/InfiniteForgePacker/README.md

 # InfiniteForgePacker

-## This project is still in development but is currently DOA due to 343's stance on user generated content
+## This project has been archived as no work has been done on it ever since 343's stance on user generated content was published on forge release

  Classes to help with modifying and packing Halo Infinite Forge maps.